teedang19/betosal/README.md

 # betosal
-Beto sucks at jiu jitsu
+Beto is ok at jiu jitsu
 This is a git lesson
 Sal makes great pasta
 Here are Tam's changes